 Anemia is a health condition in which the patient lacks sufficient red blood cells required to carry oxygen throughout the body.
 It has various types and causes.
-The anemia that occurs due to a deficiency of vitamins is known as vitamin deficiency anemia.

 Vitamins B9, B12, and C are certain vitamins whose deficiency can directly reduce the levels of red blood cells in the human body.
 One must consume adequate quantities of food rich in these vitamins to avoid this disease.